Clubs and music venues the Dooleys played at through the years

 Holsteins – Lincoln Avenue music club run by the Holstein brothers, Fred, Ed and Al. A great place to put on a show or to catch a show.
 Formerly Ratso’s.

-Irish American Heritage Center – Ever since it opened in 1985 we have been appearing there frequently on a regular basis – about 400 appearances in the Fifth Province Pub alone and probably 100 more appearances at the festivals, special events and private parties inside the big building and outside on the building grounds.
+Irish American Heritage Center – Ever since it opened in 1985 we have been appearing there frequently on a regular basis – about 400 appearances in the Fifth Province Pub alone and probably 100 more appearances for auditorium concerts, special events and private parties inside the big three-story building and outside at the festivals on the building grounds.
 It’s our home away from home!